 Saturate your senses in the sights, sounds and tastes of Celtic heritage when the Ormond Beach Celtic Festival returns to Rockefeller Gardens with folk music, food and fun from the seven Celtic Nations and beyond.
-Arriving this year on April 13 & 14, 2019, this nine-year old festival occupies two downtown parks along the Halifax River and fills them with 5 music stages, a Highland Games, clans and Celtic societies from throughout the region as well as a host of other activities.
+Arriving this year on April 18 & 19, 2020, this ten-year old festival occupies two downtown parks along the Halifax River and fills them with 5 music stages, a Highland Games, clans and Celtic societies from throughout the region as well as a host of other activities.
 Voted the Best Local Event in the 2017 News-Journal’s Readers Choice poll, the weekend attracts more than 8,000 locals and visitors each year.
 Admission is $10 each day for adults.
 Children 12 and under are admitted free.
 Two-day passes are available for $15 on line only.
-Veterans can receive a discount admission at the festival gate by presenting identification.
+Active duty military can receive a discount admission at the festival gate by presenting identification.
 There is plenty of free parking, including free off-site parking at Ormond Beach City Hall, 22 S. Beach St., with free shuttle service to allow everyone access to the Festival activities.

-Twenty-five bands and four Celtic dance troupes from the United States, Canada and the British Isles will also appear throughout the weekend playing traditional Celtic and folk music.
+Twenty-five bands and four Celtic dance troupes from the United States, Canada and the British Isles will also throughout the weekend playing traditional Celtic and folk music and more.
 In addition to all the music on stage, there are the Festival’s two pipe bands, Rosy O’Grady’s Highlanders and the Daytona Beach Pipes and Drums, leading daily parades by all the attending Clans.

 Fortunato Park, on the north side of the bridge, is home to the Highland Games on Saturday and Sunday’s sheep herding demonstrations, rugby and more.
 The Highland Games are sanctioned by the North American Scottish Games Athletics organization so its competitors rack up points toward the ultimate goal of competing in Scotland.
 More than 60 male and female athletes from around the region are expected to attend the Games and demonstrate their strength by throwing the caber, the hammer or the stone put.